Information in this article applies to:

 Color correction is a common image processing technique that makes rendering captured images more accurately reflect the observed color.
 Practically all image sensors and cameras require and benefit from some form of color correction.

-uScope Navigator includes standard color correction file(s) as part of the installation, end users may wish to create their own color correction files to use as well.
+uScope Navigator includes one or more standard color correction files as part of the installation.
+End users may wish to create their own color correction files to use as well.

 Color correction LUT files are stored in the following folder: